snap-one/docs-driverworks-fundamentals/source/includes/3_what's_new/_17-WHATWASNEWIN313.md

 ### Driver Agents

 Beginning with O.S.
 Release 3.1.3, the DriverWorks SDK provides a stable enough platform for developing Control4 Agents in addition to device drivers.
-DriverWorks Agents provide third-party Driver Developers the ability to create agents which can be loaded into projects and used in customer homes. _Please see the [Driver Agents section][1] for more information._
+DriverWorks Agents provide third-party Driver Developers the ability to create agents which can be loaded into projects and used in customer homes. _Please see the [DriverWorks Agents section][1] for more information._

 ### Future Change to Zigbee Server-Side Cluster Management in OS 3.2.0